EmilPlacheta/100-days-of-code/log.md

+### DAY 6: 10th May 2020, Sunday

+**Today's Progress**: Worked on adding the UI to the receipt splitter I worked on yesterday.

+**Thoughts**: Short day today, not much 'coding' or problem solving, but it was good to have a quick refresh of Materialize.

+---

 ### DAY 5: 9th May 2020, Saturday

 **Today's Progress**: Spend few hours experimenting and finally did it.
 Ive changed the approach.
 Put everyone into an array of objects called `group`, with their `name` and `amountSpent` as properties.
 Reduced it to get the `total` amount spent.